Legacy HBase client-side metrics

-Cloud Bigtable's HBase client for Java uses Dropwizard Metrics to collect and report client-side metrics.
-Because collecting metrics can add a very small amount of latency (single-digit microseconds) to each request, metrics are not enabled by default.
-The following sections explain how to enable client-side metrics.
+The Cloud Bigtable HBase client for Java used Dropwizard Metrics to collect and report client-side metrics.
+Because collecting metrics can add a very small amount of latency (single-digit microseconds) to each request, metrics were not enabled by default.
+The following sections explain how to enable the legacy client-side metrics.

-The simplest way to enable metrics is to add the following line to your Log4j configuration file:
+The simplest way to enable the legacy client-side metrics is to add the following line to your Log4j configuration file:

-This configuration setting turns on metrics collection and logs Cloud Bigtable metrics with an SLF4J logger.
+This configuration setting turns on metrics collection and logs Bigtable metrics with an SLF4J logger.

 You can use other types of reporters by updating your application's code.
 For example, here is a reporter that sends metrics to a Graphite server: